DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - least privilege is typically focused on ensuring that user privileges are restricted, but it also applies to apps or processes (e.g. if an app or service is compromised, the attacker can assume the service account’s privileges)
         - New user accounts should have no access permissions by default and then give each user the necessary permissions to perform their job responsibilities.
         -  The principle of least privilege includes both rights and permissions
+        -  If a user has an NTK then the question is what level of permission do they need.
+Do they need read, write, full control, or another level?
+The best idea is to give them as little permission as possible, just enough to do their job.
+This is called the principle of least privilege.
 - 7.4.2 Separation of Duties (SoD) and responsibilities
     - 💥**Separation of Duties (SoD)**: ensures that no single person has total control over a critical function or system
         - SoD policies help reduce fraud by requiring collusion between two or more people to perform unauthorized activity